Father Convicted in Georgia High School Shooting Linked to Son's Actions - PRESS AI WORLD

 side-post-image

-• Colin Gray convicted of second-degree murder and involuntary manslaughter.
+• Colin Gray was found guilty of second-degree murder and involuntary manslaughter in a school shooting case.

 SHARE THIS ARTICLE: